ctfs/write-ups-2015/boston-key-party-2015/pwning/mattapan/README.md

 Mattapan Writeup
 By: Dogshep - #jmp-esp

-Challenge:
-(UPDATED!)
-We have come across an OpenFlow switch.
-Maybe you could pwn the traffic for us? nc 54.88.69.118 8888 or nc mattapan.bostonkey.party 8888 : 150

-Type: pwning
-Points: 150

 Summary:

 This challenge required a basic use of SDN (Software Defined Networking).
 Basically you told the server to set up a switch and connect to your controller at a set IP address at port 3366.